Act with Integrity

 Little by little, we make our way closer to acting with integrity.

 Wholeness, and living an integrated and undivided life is the next step in the journey.
 To attain it consistently seems as unrealistic to me as perfection, but I continue to try.
 It’s a persistent and purposeful pursuit.
 We evaluate what we fill our mind, hearts, and bodies with and make an intention plan to ensure that the books we read, the music we listen to, the food we eat, and anything else we consume aligns with our values and beliefs.

 We listen to our spirit and do some soul searching.
 Instead of only seeking answers and advice from others, we start to look within ourselves and to God.
 We consult Him on all matters and we find out for ourselves what we want and need.
 We rest when we need to rest.
 We live differently than others because that is what we are called to do.
 God made you uniquely you.

 Undivided happens when our insides match our outsides.
-When we can live and work and play as our full self in a way that honors ourself and others.
-First, we have to get to know ourself.
+When we can live and work and play as our full self in a way that honors yourself and others.
+First, we have to get to know yourself.
 Then we have to discern the lies from the truth.
 Then we purposefully practice a more integrated way of being.

 “Integrity is choosing your thoughts and actions based on values rather than personal gain.” -Chris Karcher

 Written by: Lindsay Leahy, Dream Builder at The Restoration Project